techconvergenceDev/WireGuard-VPN/README.md

 For advanced configuration options, see the Advanced Configuration Guide.
 Security Notes

-This script generates new keys for each setup, ensuring unique secure configurations The server is configured to only accept connections from authorized clients All traffic between clients and the server is encrypted using WireGuard's modern cryptography
+These scripts generate new keys for each setup, ensuring unique secure configurations The server is configured to only accept connections from authorized clients All traffic between clients and the server is encrypted using WireGuard's modern cryptography